Zestar apple: Description

 The Minnewashta apple tends to be round with an average diameter of three inches, and tastes crispy and light.
 About 60-80% of the apple's skin turns a deep red hue as a result of exposure to sunlight during maturation, the remaining areas of the skin remaining a yellow or greenish color.
 The apple tastes sweet and tangy, with accents of brown sugar, and is known for its unique flavor.
 The apple is best used for fresh eating, and for use in a variety of baked goods, sauces, desserts, and salads.
 The fruit can be well paired with foods such as walnuts, cinnamon, cheddar cheeses, and brown sugar.
 The apple is praised for its shelf life and can be stored up for two months with or without refrigeration.

 Marketing

 Zestar! has increased the market availability for apples in the Midwest.
 The Zestar! apple is protected under the US Plant Patent #97120.

 In common with other apples developed by the university, Zestar! is a registered trademark and can only be grown as a "managed variety".
-Growers must be licensed to a university approved co-operative and follow strict growing, harvesting and shipping methodology.
+Growers must be licensed to a university-approved co-operative and follow strict growing, harvesting and shipping methods.